 |Feedback and Interaction||Immediate through visual and verbal models, but time constrained||Anytime but conducive to Lecturers availability, usually a 24hr turn around time|

-In my opinion both Online and Face to Face Learning are suitable ways of learning but the way in which people decide to complete their studies is more dependant on their personal views and personalities, some people prefer the good ol’ way of having their textbooks and making notes where others may prefer to have all their notes and study materials accessible online and then there are those who prefer to have the best of both.
+Both Online and Face-to-Face learning are suitable ways of studying, but the way in which people decide to complete their studies is more dependent on their personal views and personalities.
+For example, some people prefer the good ol’ way of having their textbooks and making notes, whereas others may prefer to have all their notes and study materials accessible online and then there are those who prefer to have the best of both.

-Referring back to my table at the beginning of my blog, below I have compiled a table for the pros and cons of studying through Online or Face to Face learning, here we can compare which type of learning would better suit you.
-These would differ for each person individually but preferably look at them in a broad spectrum.
+Referring to the table at the beginning of the blog, below is a more detailed table for the pros and cons of studying through Online or Face-to-Face learning.
+Here we can compare which type of learning would better suit you.
+These would 0f course differ for each person based on their preferences.

 - Online Learning Pros and Cons